Cameronsplaze/AWS-ContainerManager/README.md

 - Finish the prototype for the Leaf Stack:
   - In case the instance is left on without a cron lambda (left on too long), add an alarm that triggers the BaseStack to email you.
 I don't see how this can ever trigger, but it'll let me sleep at night.
     - It's there, but email isn't being sent for some reason.
 Need to debug.
-- Rip out adjustable TTL, just always have it set to 1.

 ### Phase 2, Optimize and Cleanup